jimbo51235/TomatoHorizontalBottomMenu/README.md

 ![](Screenshots/Screenshot_002.jpg)

 2. Create a sub-class of **UIViewController**.
 Name it BasicViewController, BaseViewController, RootViewController or whatever you want such that all child view controllers can be based on.
-For now, let us call this base view controller **BasicViewController**.
+For now, let us call this base view controller **BaseViewController**.
 Import **TomatoHorizontalMenuFramework** to the view controller.

 3. In the base view controller, set the class to **TomatoHorizontalViewController**.
 Create a function to set up the menu.
 Let us call this function **setup(index: Int)**.
 Also create an **override** function named **menuTapped**.